 Designated as a re-settlement area for drought-stricken Saskatchewan farmers in the late 1930s, the location has access to irrigation water flowing from the producer owned Eastern Irrigation District.
 Blessed with abundant sunshine and a long growing season, we are able to raise a wide and ever-changing variety of agricultural products that find markets worldwide.

 The hamlet of Rolling Hills and its surrounding district has a population of 576 and covers a total area of just under 150,000 acres with approximately 40,000 acres irrigated.
 The geographical boundaries lie within County of Newell Division 1 for municipal purposes and Eastern Irrigation District Division 7 for matters involving irrigation and reservoirs.

-The hamlet and rural area are served by a large, modern, multi-room community centre, full size ice arena, excellent 9-hole golf course, serviced campground, ECS to Grade 9 school, three churches, an active seniors' centre, full service post office, recycling transfer depot, fitness gym and a fully equipped volunteer fire department.
+The hamlet and rural area are served by a large, modern, multi-room community centre, full size ice arena, excellent 9-hole golf course, serviced campground, ECS to Grade 9 school, two churches, an active seniors' centre, full service post office, recycling transfer depot, fitness gym and a fully equipped volunteer fire department.